 "It is a beautiful thing, and puts everybody into an excitement of good humor.
-Were I a Catholic, I should insist upon Saints Grover and Baker having an eternal holiday in commemoration of their good deeds for humanity."
+Were I a Catholic, I should incitement of good humor.
+Were I a Catholic, I should insist upon Saints Grover and Baker having an eternal holiday in commemoration of their good deeds for humanity."-Cassius M. Ciay.

--Cassius M. Ciay.

 "I think it by far the best patent in use.
-This Machine "I think it by lar the best patch in des.
-This machine can be adapted from the finest cambric to the heaviest cassimere.
+This Machine can be adapted from the finest cambric to the heaviest cascan be adapted from the finest campric to the heaviest cas-simere.
 It sews stronger, faster, and more beautifully than one can imagine.
 If mine could not be replaced, money could not buy it."-Mrs. J. G. Brown, Nashville, Tenn.

-"It is speedy, very neat, and durable in its work; is easily understood and kept in repair.
-I earnestly recommend this Machine to all my acquaintances and others."-

-mend this Machine to all my acquaintances and others."- Mrs. M. A. Forrest, Memphis.
-Tenn.

-"We find this Machine to work to our satisfaction, and with pleasure recommend it to the public, as we believe the Frover & Baker to be the best Sewing Machine in use."-
+"It is speedy, very neat, and durable in its work; is ea-sily understood and kept in repair.
+I earnestly recomsily understood and kept in repair.
+I earnestly recommend this Machine to all my acquaintances and others.
+"Mrs. M. A. Forrest, Memphis, Tenn.
+"We find this Machine to work to our satisfaction, and with pleasure recommend it to the public, as we believe the Grover & Baker to be the best Sewing Machine in use."-

-Grover & Baker to be the best sewing Machine in use."- Deary Brothers, Allisonia, Tenn.
+Descriptions Allicoping Tenn.
+Grove Republics, Allisonic, Tenn.

-"If used exclusively for family purposes, with ordinary care, I will wager they will last one three score years and ten, and never get out of fix."-John Erskine, Nashville, beautiful that ever was made."-Maggie Aimison, Nashville, Tenn.
+"If used exclusively for family purposes, with ordinacy care.
+I will wager they will last one three score years and ten,' and never get out of fix."-John Erskine, Nashville, heautiful that ever was made."-Maggie Aimison, Nashville, Tenn.

 Tenn.
 "I have had your Machine for several weeks, and am perfectly satisfied that the work it does is the best and most beautiful that ever was made."-Maggie Aimison, Nash-